KIT-TVA/cfmtoolbox/docs/plugins/uvl-import.md

     Sandwich cardinality [1]
 ```

-Import the model into the CFM toolbox and show some basic information about it:
+Import the model into the CFM Toolbox and show some basic information about it:

 ```bash
 python3 -m cfmtoolbox --import sandwich.uvl debug